-Howard Transit provides fixed route bus service in Columbia, Ellicott City and Clarksville.
-The Washington Metropolitan Area Transit Authority has service to the Greenbelt Metro Station, which connects to metro Stations throughout Washington, DC, Virginia, Montgomery and Prince Georges Counties.
+The Washington Metropolitan Area Transit Authority (WMATA) has a bus service to the Greenbelt Metro Station, which connects to metro stations throughout Washington DC, Virginia, Montgomery and Prince Georges Counties.
 There are two WMATA Bus Stops.
 One is located on the lower level of the International Concourse and the other stop is located on the lower level of Concourse A/B.

 Tel: +1 410 859 7111.

 Car rental companies include Alamo, Avis, Budget, Dollar, Hertz and National.